 Standard & Poor’s (S&P) Ratings Services assigned its highest ‘AAA’ rating and stable outlook to bonds that the Village of Great Neck is issuing to fund continuing road rebuilding and resurfacing.
 In making the announcement, Village of Great Neck Mayor Ralph J. Kreitzman added that S&P also “reaffirmed” its assigned ‘AAA’ long-term bond and stable outlook to the village’s existing bonds.

-The 1909 Alco-6 Racer, the famed car also known as “la Bete Noir” or the “Black Beast,” will be featured at the 25th Annual Great Neck Plaza Annual AutoFest and Street Festival to be held on Sunday, Oct.
-11 from noon to 5 p.m.
-The Alco-6 Black Beast Racer gained prominence for its consecutive victories in the 1909 and 1910 Vanderbilt Cup Races held on the Long Island Motor Parkway and for participating in the first Indy 500 Race held in 1911.
+The 1909 Alco-6 Racer, the famed car also known as “la Bete Noir” or the “Black Beast,” will be featured, for the second consecutive year, at the 26th Annual Great Neck Plaza Annual AutoFest and Street Festival to be held on Sunday, Sept.
+26 from noon to 5 p.m.
+The Alco-6 Racer gained prominence for its consecutive victories in the 1909 and 1910 Vanderbilt Cup Races held on the Long Island Motor Parkway and for participating in the first Indy 500 Race held in 1911.

 Most Great Neck residents know Bob Lincoln from his position of leadership as a commissioner in the Great Neck Park District and his strong ideals of promoting citizens participation in decision-making, transparency in operating the many and varied recreational programs and caring for the great physical assets of our parks.
 He has also served the community as a volunteer with the Vigilant Fire Company in many roles, including that of chief.